MRLinares/MechaCar_Statistical_Analysis/README.md

 These metrics will suffice to perform a comprehensive study.
 With the Price being the dependent variable, we can create our Null and Alternate Hypothesis.

-> **NULL** Hypothesis - Based on the other metrics, and in comparison with the competition, the MechaCar is competitively priced. <br><br>
+> **NULL** Hypothesis - Based on the other metrics, and in comparison with the competition, the MechaCar is similarly (i.e. NOT competitively) priced and must be adjusted to compete. <br><br>
-> **ALTERNATE** Hypothesis - Based on the other metrics, and in comparison with the competition, the MechaCar is not competitively priced and must bne adjusted to compete.
+> **ALTERNATE** Hypothesis - Based on the other metrics, and in comparison with the competition, the MechaCar is competitively priced (statistically different with respect to the performance metrics).

+Using the p-value of 0.05 as the standard and price as the dependant variable, we will test the MechaCar changing it's price to match competitor performance cars for comparisons.
+We will utilize t-tests to guage statistical differences until we find a range where the MechaCar shows to have the highest value (most desireable/highest performance numbers within a specific price range).
+The goal is to find a price range where we can reject the NULL hypothesis and accept the Alternate.